Samyak005/Central-Airport-Management-System-Database/description.md

 # Airport Management System
-## TEAM SEQUEL EXTRACT
-- Anmol Agarwal
-- Pratyush Priyadarshi
-- Samyak Jain

-The database is a CENTRAL AIRPORTS MANAGEMENT DATABASE and its users are the personnel at the airport, the air travellers and their relatives.
+The database is a **CENTRAL AIRPORTS MANAGEMENT DATABASE*** and its users are the personnel at the airport, the air travellers and their relatives.
 This database is well-connected to the rest of the airport modules: airline databases, revenue management, and air traffic management.

 This database has or can be extended to have a lot of functionality like: